San Antonio Premises Liability Lawyer

 Herrman & Herrman, P.L.L.C., understands the many complexities of premises liability claims and knows how to hold negligent property owners and others accountable for these kinds of accidents.
 Call us or contact us online now to take advantage of a free consultation.

-Premises Liability Laws in San Antonio
+Premises Liability Laws in San Antonio, TX

+Not all individuals on the premises are owed the same duty of care by property owners.
 Premises liability involves negligence based on an unreasonably dangerous condition on someone else’s property.
 In a premises liability claim, the duty of a property owner or occupier to a victim is dependent on the victim’s legal status.

 - Licensee — A licensee is a party who is on the premises of a property owner with permission but not necessarily by invitation.
 The property owner allows the licensee onto the premises for their own duties.
 A meter reader is a common kind of licensee.
 A property owner only has a duty to protect a licensee from any dangerous condition when they are aware of the dangerous condition.
-A property owner is negligent when a condition on a premises posed an unreasonable risk of harm, the property owner had actual knowledge of the danger, and the property owner both failed to warn the invitee of the risk and correct the danger.

 - Trespasser — A trespasser is a person who enters a premises without the permission of a property owner.
 They are owed no duty of care.
 The only duty a property owner owes to a trespasser is to not intentionally or willfully injure the trespasser.
 Keep in mind, however, that trespassers may be upgraded in terms of legal rights to invitee or licensee statuses for premises liability cases when the trespassers were children, volunteer rescuers, people seeking help for emergencies, or “tolerated trespassers,” which means individuals who are repeat offenders and property owners have not made any efforts to prevent or discourage similar trespassing events.